 Solving the problem will be “a major piece of work” that would require the pool to be closed “for a period of time…

 “At this stage we do not know exactly how long the works will take or when they will start.”

 Worryingly, she added that the pool would stay open while “we procure a contractor” to carry out the work.
 Worrying that, months since the problem emerged, a contractor has not been found.

 The tile trouble comes as a shock after the optimism of the night in 2014 the council launched late openings, although it is only 10 years since the 50-metre pool was reopened.

-More than £2 million was spent on its refurbishment in response to 18 years of campaigning by local residents dismayed by Hackney’s mothballing the art deco treasure in 2006.
+More than £2 million was spent on its refurbishment in response to 18 years of campaigning by local residents dismayed by Hackney’s mothballing the art deco treasure.
 One can envisage the lawyers estimating their fees for the inevitable law suits around the tile problem.